Day 1 – Arrival in Istanbul (-)

 Day 9 – End of Tour

-After you have had breakfast its time to check out from your hotel room before 12:00, You will then be transferred to Istanbul Ataturk Airport for catch your flight back home (your transfer to the airport will be scheduled with regard to your flight details).
+After you have had breakfast it is time to check out from your hotel room before 12:00, You will then be transferred to Istanbul Ataturk Airport for catch your flight back home (your transfer to the airport will be scheduled with regard to your flight details).
 Your time with us has now come to an end and we trust that your time with us discovering and exploring some of Turkeys hidden treasures has been everything that you wanted and more, we would also like to wish you a pleasant journey home and shall look forward to seeing you again on one of our many other time travelling packages.
 (Breakfast shall be included)

 PS: Normally check in time of the hotels at 12:00 pm, if your room is not ready (incase of an early check-in) please leave your suitcases at the hotels luggage room.